ericvc/Bayesian-NLME-Models/README.md

 happens to be in region of the parameter space where the gradient cannot be calculated.
-In my experience, the program will find acceptable starting values within 5-10 attempts, and that a failure to find a set of starting values in the default number of attempts usually indicates and problem with the model itself.
+In my experience, the program will find acceptable starting values within 5-10 attempts, and that a failure to find a set of starting values in the default number of attempts usually indicates a problem with the model itself.

 Each of the models presented here are variations of the logistic (sigmoid) curve: